Pink-Crab/PinkCrab-Plugin-Framework-Docs/application/dependency-injection/README.md

     ]
 ];
 ```
-Now whenever we pass Some_Complex_Dependency to be injected, the container will do the follwing before it is passsed.
+Now whenever we pass Some_Complex_Dependency to be injected, the container will do the following before it is passed.
 ```php
 $class = new Some_Complex_Dependency();
 $class->method_a('arg1', 1);